Yordi Teijsse

-Yordi Teijsse (born 19 July 1992) is a Dutch professional footballer who currently plays as a forward for VV Unicum.
+Yordi Teijsse (born 19 July 1992) is a Dutch professional footballer who plays as a forward for VV Unicum.
 He has previously played for Pancratius, Ter Leede, Quick Boys, Dundee, Wuppertaler SV, Quick Boys, AFC and Kozakken Boys.

 While playing at Quick Boys, he earned the Player of the Season award from the club.

 Teijsse signed for Scottish Premiership club Dundee in May 2016.
-He made some appearances early in the 2016/17 season, but fell out of favour after October.
+He made some appearances early in the 2016–17 season, but fell out of favour after October.
 He moved on loan to German club Wuppertaler SV in January 2017.

 His twin brother, Kenny Teijsse, is also a professional footballer.